IonicDev/clevis-mount-helper/README.md

 ## Configuration

 Clevis Mount Helper uses a configuration file `/etc/clevis-mount-helper/clevistab` to configure its mount operations. `clevistab` uses identical syntax to the `etc/fstab` file.
-On a single line in specify the following arguments in order (delimited by whitespace): Device,  Mount point, File system type and mount Options.
-The final 2 fstab arguments (dump and fsck) are ignored by the helper and can be omitted.
-Device must be device that has been luks protected and bound with a clevis pin ( `clevis luks bind -d <device> <pin> '{}'`).
+In `clevistab` on a single line for each luks device specify the following arguments in order (delimited by whitespace):
+Device,  Mount point, File system type and mount Options.
+The final 2 fstab arguments (dump and fsck) are ignored by the helper and can be comitted.
+Device must be device that has been luks protected and bound with a clevis pin (`clevis luks bind -d <device> <pin> '{}'`).